-In continuation of the topic of prices in Montenegro, I want to give approximate prices for food in cafes and restaurants in the resorts of Montenegro.
-Firstly, I would like to note once again that mostly restaurants and cafes fully work out their money - the price-quality ratio is very good.
-With a little disappointment, I noticed that some cafes slightly raised prices on the menu with the start of the tourist season - however, such prices for our tourist will be quite affordable.
-Yesterday we came across a restaurant in the village of Prcanj (Bay of Kotor), on the very shore of the bay - TAVERNA KROKET.
-We were served by a very pleasant waiter named Hari, who tried his best to speak Russian to us - well, what can we do, since it is written on our foreheads that we are Russians.
-However, he failed to embarrass us with this, and we, like real Montenegrins, stubbornly answered in Montenegrin, as a result, Hari gave up and switched to “mother ezik” (translated from Serbian into Russian “native language”).
-An interesting fact: all the visitors of this restaurant at that time turned out to be our compatriots, there was also a menu in Russian.
-So, I managed to rewrite the following items from the menu:
+Continuing with the topic of prices in Montenegro, I'd like to give you some approximate prices for food in cafes and restaurants at Montenegrin resorts.
+First, I'll reiterate that restaurants and cafes generally offer excellent value for money.
+I was a little disappointed to note that some cafes have raised their prices slightly since the tourist season began, but even these prices should be quite affordable for our tourists.
+Yesterday, we stumbled upon a restaurant in the village of Prčanj (Boka Bay), right on the shore of the bay.
+We were served by a very pleasant waiter named Hari, who tried his best to speak Russian with us.
+Well, what can you do, since we're clearly Russian.
+However, he failed to confuse us, and like true Montenegrins, we stubbornly answered in Montenegrin.
+Eventually, Hari gave in and switched to "materni ezik" (Serbian for "native language").
+Interesting fact: all the patrons at the restaurant at the time turned out to be our compatriots, and there was even a menu in Russian.
+So, I managed to copy the following items from the menu:

 Negush prosciutto 5 euros